 Why is a "GD" conducted?

+Since, team work is an essential element of business management and corporate work-sphere, a person’s ability to perform well in a GD is very critical for a successful career.
 A GD helps to achieve group goals as well as individual goals.
 The examiner can evaluate both the personality traits and group skills of candidates participating in a G.D.
 It is basically a situation test wherein a sample of a candidate’s group worthiness and potential as a worker comes out quite explicitly.